Lercher/CocoR/CocoRCore/Readme.md

 * If asked to restore packages, answer "Yes".
 However, there are currently no packages to restore.
 * `F5` to run.

+## Status: incubating

+* compiles to be run as a process
+* generates V2 code
+* uses standard frames
+* no test cases